-Peloton releases Barre classes on its fitness app, here’s my review
+Peloton has Barre classes on its fitness app, here’s my review

 Barre became a fitness obsession of mine prior to my wedding – I was going 5x a week leading up to my big day and never felt fitter.
 Just like cycling classes, Barre classes really vary in format, flow and energy based on the studio you go to.
 I’ve tried some of the larger national brands like The Dailey Method, Pure Barre, Barre3, Physique57 and several local San Francisco studios like Maiden Lane Studios, MNTSTUDIO, SALT – not to mention I taught Barre myself for a couple of years at a local San Francisco gym!

-Since we’ve been stuck working out at home with COVID, I couldn’t have been more excited when at-home indoor cycling giant, Peloton (check out my husband’s article on the best Peloton instructors based on your mood), announced they were adding Barre to their Strength lineup of streaming classes in the app lead by well-known Peloton instructors, Ally Love and Hannah Corbin.
+Since I’m now working from home full time, I couldn’t have been more excited when at-home indoor cycling giant, Peloton (check out my husband’s article on the best Peloton instructors based on your mood), announced they were adding Barre to their Strength lineup of streaming classes in the app a couple of years ago lead by well-known Peloton instructors, Ally Love and Hannah Corbin.

 What is Barre?

 Barre is a low-impact workout inspired by Ballet that combines fitness exercises from Pilates and Yoga.
 The focus is on building long, lean muscles through small movements designed to exhaust targeted muscle groups.

 Classes are usually broken into different sections of strength training: warm-up, arms, legs, glutes, chest, back, core.
 A few studios will also incorporate cardio bursts to get your heart rate up during class.
 Some incorporate stretching throughout class, while others hold it until the end.

 Is Barre a good workout?